debeando/zenit/README.md

 # Zenit

-[Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) Project is missing DBA tool.
+[Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) Project is missing DBA knife tool.
 Zenit is a russian was spy satellite.

 This tool collect stats data from: